Company

 Legacy bundles prevented from further misuse as deployment workarounds.

-Established a concrete, in-production agentic workflow pattern for NetSuite’s complex enterprise operations.
+Established an agentic workflow pattern for NetSuite’s enterprise operations.

 Context